tagion/core-playnet/README.md

 ## Advanced guide
 This guideline contains instructions if you want to use CLI directly, not via scripts.
-It has many more possible test scenarios.
+It has much more possible test scenarios.

 ### Preconditions
 Tagion CLI tools were tested only on Ubuntu 18.04 and Ubuntu 20.04.